-- pressure measuring in range 20 110 kPa (which corresponds to altitude 11,7 km or 7,3 miles), - acceleration measurement three axis \pm 24 g, one axis (along rocket axis) \pm 80 g, - temperature measurement inside rocket in range -50 to +130 [°C] (-58 to 266 [°F]), - data recording into microSD card, - frequency of data sampling $100 \frac{Sa}{s}$, - Kalman filter implemented to reduce noise in pressure data, - detection and signalling of connected fuses, - firing up to three fuses two parachutes and one for second stage engine ignition, - firing main parachute when altitude parachute failure is detected, - detecting and recording inclination of rocket at launchpad, - measuring of Arecorder's power supply, - programmable delay between burnout of first stage engine and firing second stage engine, - selection of one of four sets of Arecorder configuration parameters, - Arecorder's configuration parameters and owners first name, last name and phone number programming by software installed on a PC computer, - writing summary of several most important flight parameters into separate file.
+- pressure measuring in range 0 110 kPa (in range 50 110 kPa with 100 Pa accuracy), - acceleration measurement three axis \pm 24 g, one axis (along rocket axis) \pm 80 g, - temperature measurement inside rocket in range -50 to +130 [$^{\circ}$ C] (-58 to 266 [$^{\circ}$ F]), - data recording into microSD card, - frequency of data sampling $100 \frac{Sa}{s}$, - Kalman filter implemented to reduce noise in pressure data, - detection and signalling of connected fuses, - firing up to three fuses two parachutes and one for second stage engine ignition, - firing main parachute when altitude parachute failure is detected, - detecting and recording inclination of rocket at launchpad, - measuring of Arecorder's power supply, - programmable delay between burnout of first stage engine and firing second stage engine, - selection of one of four sets of Arecorder configuration parameters, - Arecorder's configuration parameters and owners first name, last name and phone number programming by software installed on a PC computer, - writing summary of several most important flight parameters into separate file.

 Arecorder is a device designed to record data during flight of rocket and trigger fuses in specified moments.
-Device is suited for medium and big model rockets, also two-stage and/or supersonic, that do not exceed altitude 11,7 km (7,3 miles).
+Device is suited for medium and big model rockets, also two-stage and/or supersonic.
 Employed algorithms allow to detect abnormal situations (e.g. rocket flying at low inclination) and react to them properly reducing risk rocket destruction.